-Tanavi Jagdale is a PhD candidate in the Department of German and Romance Languages and Literatures.
+Tanavi Jagdale is a PhD candidate in the Department of Modern Languages and Literatures and the editorial assistant for the MLN Hispanic Issue.
 Her research interests include 20th and 21st century Latin American literature, science fiction, fantastic literature, and comparative literature.
 She is also interested in examining fictional representation of economic crisis periods in Latin America as well as how cross-cultural narratives emerge—an interests that comes from her rich cultural and multilingual Indian background.
 Prior to coming to Hopkins, Tanavi completed her MA in Economics from Fergusson College, Pune, and received the equivalent of a BA in Spanish from University of Pune, India.
 She taught Spanish for six years at Symbiosis Institute for Foreign and Indian Languages (SIFIL) and University of Pune, and also worked as Spanish Section Head at SIFIL, Pune.
 Tanavi has presented at the V Encuentro Práctico de Profesores de Español organized by Instituto Cervantes, New Delhi in 2015.
 She was one of the five recipients of a MAEC-AECID scholarship from India in 2010.
 In addition to her academic work, Tanavi is a trained Indian Classical vocalist and holds a Bachelor equivalent degree in Indian Classical Music.

-Francisco Pérez Marsilla is a PhD student in the Department of German and Romance Languages and Literatures and the Graduate Assistant for the Center for Africana Studies.
+Francisco Pérez Marsilla is a PhD student in the Department of Modern Languages and Literatures and the Graduate Assistant for the Center for Africana Studies.
 His current research looks at the interplay of race, origins, diaspora, and literature in the Caribbean, paying special attention to its relationship with the U.S. His articles have appeared in Variaciones Borges, Aula Lírica, and elsewhere.
-Prior to arriving at Hopkins, he received master’s degrees from Yale and Northern Illinois, and a bachelor’s degree from the University of Navarra.
+Prior to Hopkins, he received an MA from Yale University, an MA from Northern Illinois University, and a BA from the University of Navarra.
 In 2019, he received a Sydney Mintz Student Fellowship for Field Research.